 Through the U Potsdam’s research initiative NEXUS: Earth Surface Dynamics the renowned earth, environmental, life and data sciences of the Potsdam-Berlin area will intensify existing collaboration and liaise with new partners to form a network to understand Earth-Surface processes.
 U Potsdam’s science campus Golm will be the center of NEXUS providing modern infrastructure and a concentration of interdisciplinary expertise.
 Source: S. Schneider, U Potsdam.

 In a series of blog posts, I will tell you a little about how I teach computational geosciences with MATLAB.
-On the second half of day 3 of the one-week course I teach signal processing.
-Continue reading “Teaching Computational Geosciences with MATLAB, Part 7: Signal Processing”
+In the morning of the last day I teach image processing and analysis.
+Continue reading “Teaching Computational Geosciences with MATLAB, Part 10: Image Analysis”

 The new GMT/MATLAB Toolbox by Paul Wessel and Joaquim F. Luis is a great interface between both very popular tools.
 Continue reading “GMT/MATLAB Toolbox”